ummtushar/jbc090/README.md

 ## 🔋 Resources

 We used a MacBook with an Apple Silicon M2 Pro chip to run the logistic regression models with TF-IDF and Word2Vec embeddings.
 Loading and cleaning the data takes approximately 30 minutes.
 However, the Scrubber took a little over 12 hours to run.
 The TfidfLogisticRegression model trains in a few minutes, while the Word2VecLogisticRegression model takes about 30 minutes to an hour, depending on dataset size or split size (In our case, it was a 80/20 split).
 The entire process, including data handling and model training, completes in 14-15 hours.
 Approximately 16GB of RAM is recommended to handle data processing and embeddings efficiently.

+On using [Deloitte's Emission Calculator](https://www.deloitte.com/uk/en/services/consulting/content/ai-carbon-footprint-calculator.html), the CO2 emissions were calculated to be a score of 5 between a scale of 1 to 10 indicating that there was a relatively medium emissions compared to other ML tasks requiring similar compute.
+The results can found [here](https://i.postimg.cc/Qtb841yQ/Screenshot-2025-01-09-at-13-06-40.png).

 ## 📈 Data